-Telephone: +356 21 319343/21 310816 Facsimile: +356 21 343092 E-mail: admissions@imli.org
+Telephone: (+356) 21 319343 / 21 310816 Facsimile: (+356) 21 343092 E-mail: admissions@imli.org

-8. Academic and Medical Clearance
+7. Academic and Medical Clearance

 Application forms will be reviewed by the Institute to assess the academic and medical eligibility of the candidates.
-Nominating authorities and/or candidates will be advised of academic and medical clearance in writing.
+Candidates will be advised of their academic and medical clearance in writing.

 Advice of academic and medical clearance provides an indication only that the Institute has found the candidate to hold the necessary academic qualifications and medical eligibility to pursue the programme.
 IT DOES NOT INDICATE ACCEPTANCE FOR ENROLMENT.

-9. Payment of Programme Fee
+8. Payment of Programme Fee